-Risk governance and policy framework The Firm's Compliance, Conduct, and Operational Risk ("CCOR") Management Framework is designed to enable the Firm to govern, identify, measure, monitor and test, manage and report on the Firm's operational risk.
-Risk appetite The Firm's objective is to keep Operational Risk at appropriate residual levels by maintaining a sound control environment whereby operations are not disrupted, allowing the Firm to deliver to clients and customers with only brief interruptions.
-The Firm's financial strength, characteristics of its businesses, markets in which it operates, and competitive and regulatory environment to which it is subject are considered when setting its appetite.
-Approach to risk Operational Risk Governance management The LOBs and Corporate are responsible for the management of operational risk.
+The Firm's Compliance, Conduct, and Operational Risk ("CCOR") Management Framework is designed to enable the Firm to govern, identify, measure, monitor and test, manage and report on the Firm's operational risk.

+Operational Risk is one of the risks within firm's Qualitative Risk Appetite Framework.
+The Firm manages and mitigates operational risk down to appropriate levels by application of materially effective controls adequate to reduce risks where possible and practical.
+This further acknowledges that given the firm's business model, distributed workforce, evolving business strategy, and regulatory landscape; a certain amount of risk is continuously present

+Operational Risk Governance

+The LOBs and Corporate are responsible for the management of operational risk.
 The Control Management Organization, which consists of control managers within each LOB and Corporate, is responsible for the day-to-day execution of the CCOR Framework and the evaluation of the effectiveness of their control environments to determine where targeted remediation efforts may be required.

-The Firm's Global Chief Compliance Officer ("CCO") and Firmwide Risk Executive ("FRE") for Operational Risk is responsible for defining the CCOR Management Framework and establishing minimum standards for its execution.
-Operational Risk Officers ("OROs") report to both the LOB Chief Risk Officers ("CROs") and to the FRE for Operational Risk, and are independent of the respective businesses or functions they oversee.
-The Firm's CCOR Management policy establishes the CCOR Management Framework for the Firm.
-The CCOR Management Framework is articulated in the Risk Governance and Oversight Policy which is reviewed and approved by the Board Risk Committee periodically.
-Operational Risk Identification The Firm utilizes a structured risk and control self-assessment process that is executed by the LOBs and Corporate.
+The Firm's Global Chief Compliance Officer ("CCO") and Firmwide Risk Executive ("FRE for Operational Risk and Qualitative Risk Appetite is responsible for defining the CCOR Management Framework and establishing minimum standards for its execution.

+The LOB and Corporate aligned CCOR Lead Officer reports to the Global CCO and FRE for Operational Risk and Qualitative Risk Appetite and are independent of the respective businesses or functions they oversee.
+The CCOR Management Framework is included in the Risk Governance and Oversight Policy that is reviewed and approved by the Board Risk Committee periodically.

+Operational Risk Identification

+The Firm utilizes a structured risk and control self-assessment process that is executed by the LOBs and Corporate.
 As part of this process, the LOBs and Corporate evaluate the effectiveness of their control environment to assess where controls have failed, and to determine where remediation efforts may be required.
-The Firm's Operational Risk and Compliance organization ("Operational Risk and Compliance") provides oversight of these activities and may also perform independent assessments of significant operational risk events and areas of concentrated or emerging risk.
-Operational Risk Measurement Operational Risk and Compliance performs independent risk assessments of the Firm's operational risks, which includes assessing the effectiveness of the control environment and reporting the results to senior management.
-In addition, operational risk measurement includes operational risk-based capital and operational risk loss projections under both baseline and stressed conditions.
+The Firm's Operational Risk and Compliance organization ("Operational Risk and Compliance") provides oversight and challenge to these evaluations and may also perform independent assessments of significant operational risk events and areas of concentrated or emerging risk.

+Operational Risk Measurement

+Operational Risk and Compliance performs an independent assessment of the operational risks inherent within the LOBs and Corporate, which includes evaluating the effectiveness of the control environment and reporting the results to senior management.

+In addition, Operational Risk and Compliance assesses operational risks through quantitative means, including operational risk-based capital and estimation of operational risk loss projections under both baseline and stressed conditions.